Stegobully/merged_ncRNAclassifier/README.md

 where fasta file is the corresponding file to your sequence.
 Make sure the Pysster output file ends in `_pysster.txt`.

+# For Developers:

+If you wish to benchmark our model with a new test file, we recommend you use `benchmark_classifiers.py`.
+This script has the same functionality as `predict_ncRNAs.py`, but additionally to the results file outputs `results/classification_scores.txt`, which contains scikit-learns classification report and Matthews Correlation Coefficient of the results and `results/confusion_matrix.png` which uses Plotnine to create a plot of the normalized confusion matrix of the predictions.
+For `benchmark_classifiers.py` to work your fasta file sequence headers need to be of the following format:

+`>sequence_id rna_type` where `rna_type` has to be one of `lncRNA`, `miRNA`, `rRNA`, `snRNA`, `snoRNA` or `tRNA` (case sensitive).
+Make sure, `sequence_id` does not contain spaces.

 ## Datasets available for retraining the models and testing